feihong/asdf-quickstart/README.md

     asdf list elixir

-List all nodejs versions that are available
+List all Node.js versions that are available

     asdf list all nodejs

+Uninstall version 19.8.1 of Node.js

+    asdf uninstall nodejs 19.8.1

 ## Links